The Sunday Game: The Sunday Game

-The Sunday Game programme only covers the championship season from May to September.
-All of the GAA's National League games are screened on TG4 and Setanta Sports, while Sunday Sport on RTÉ Two provides highlights of some of these games.
+The Sunday Game programme only covers the championship season from April to July.
+RTÉ also airs one National League match each weekend, with most of the league games are screened on TG4, while Sunday Sport on RTÉ Two provides highlights of some of these games.
 When a hurling or football game is shown live on Saturday or Monday – the latter becoming more common during Summer Bank Holiday weekends – the appropriately customised title The Saturday Game or The Monday Game is used.
 Previously The Game on Monday, a second selection of highlights, had also been aired, before being dropped in 2000.
 Live coverage of Championship matches in the UK on Premier Sports will use the RTÉ feed and until 2014 TV3's coverage.

 Aside from the two senior championships, The Sunday Game Live previously covered the finals of four other championships: the All-Ireland Minor Football Championship and the All-Ireland Minor Hurling Championship in 2014 these rights went to TG4.
 RTÉ still shows the Senior, Intermediate and Junior All-Ireland Camogie Championship finals and has in recent seasons expanded its coverage to show the Quarter and Semi Finals of the senior championship.

 For the minor (under-18) matches, the commentary is traditionally in the Irish language and was performed by Micheal O Sé.
 The All-Ireland Ladies Football Championship senior and junior finals were also formerly covered, but are now shown on TG4 as part of a title sponsorship deal.

 The 18 July 2010 episode was a special edition that had an audience of special guests to discuss.

 An important development in 2014 was the live broadcast throughout the world of championship football and hurling matches by Sky Sports.
 Following negotiations as part of the GAA's media rights agreement, Sky and the GAA announced a mutual agreement to end their broadcast partnership in October 2022.